Careers360 Logo

 Sex determination of baby-

-All humans have 46 number of chromosomes with 23 pairs.
-Out of these, two chromosomes, X & Y are the sex chromosomes.
-A female has two X and a male has one X and one Y chromosome.
-Female gamete ovum and male gamete sperm have possessed only one set of chromosomes.
-The unfertilized egg always has one X chromosome, however, sperms can have two different kinds of chromosomes.
-They can have either an X chromosome or a Y chromosome.
-When a sperm of X chromosome of male fertilizes the egg (X chromosome), the zygote would have two X chromosomes and develop into a female child.
-But if the sperm contains a Y chromosome and fertilizes with the egg (X chromosomes), the zygote would develop into a male child (XY).
+Every human being has 46 chromosomes with 23 pairs.
+Of these, two chromosomes, X & Y, are the sex chromosomes.
+A woman has two X chromosomes, and a man has one X and one Y chromosome.
+The female gamete ovum and male gamete sperm have only one set of chromosomes.
+The unfertilized egg always contains one X chromosome, but sperms may contain two types of chromosomes.
+They may contain either an X chromosome or a Y chromosome.
+When the sperm of the X chromosome of the male fertilizes the egg (X chromosome), the zygote would contain two X chromosomes and become a female child.
+But if the sperm has a Y chromosome and inseminates with the egg (X chromosomes), the zygote would form a male child (XY).
+Therefore, it is apparent that the gender of an unborn child is established by the sex chromosomes of the father.

 Q9.
 Word game: Use the clues to work out the words.